vbhayden/unity-xapi-wrapper/README.md

 Using the functions and classes in this library might be a bit difficult if you are unfamiliar with xAPI.

-**Note: While this library has been used for several ADL projects without issue, it's still in development.**
+**Note: While this library has been used for a few projects without issue, it's still in development.**

 Issus and pull requests are welcome! 🎈👏